2019 BOARD OF DIRECTORS

 Tina has been an active CERT member for five years supporting the Hamann Park neighborhood.
 She has served as a mentor during the 2018 County-Wide drill and attended numerous emergency response refresher courses, drills, and trainings.
 She has also been an active member of the Emergency Response Team (ERT) at her place of employment -a manufacturing company consisting of three campuses with around 1,000 employees- for the past five years.
 She is trained in CPR, AED, and First Aid.
 She enjoys giving back to the community and finds volunteering a great way to do that!

 Patti Tucker was appointed to the Campbell CERT Board of Directors in January 2019.
 Before receiving this appointment, she was involved with Campbell CERT since graduating from the academy facilitated by Santa Clara County Fire in 2014.
 In this capacity, Patti served as a mentor with the Santa Clara County 2018 County-Wide drill, a member of the original Taste of Campbell Fundraising Committee, First Aid volunteer for city events and an original member of the Hamann Park CERT neighborhood.”

-Isabel has worked in the high tech industry for a long time.
-She is an avid outdoor enthusiast.
-She is currently a a colead for the Hamann Park team and has been part of the Campbell CERT program for several years already.
-SInce joining, she has attended numerous emergency response trainings such as first aid, CPR/AED, and search & rescue among others.
+Isabel has worked in the high-tech industry for a long time.
+She currently coleads for the Hamann Park team and has been part of the Campbell CERT program for several years already.
+Since joining, she has attended numerous emergency response trainings such as First Aid, CPR/AED, and Search & Rescue among others.
 Isabel truly believes that being prepared for any emergency is a very important investment in life.